Over the past 2 years services at the Cairns and Hinterland Hospital and Health Service (CHHHS) have significantly expanded to include:

-The Cairns Hospital is now delivering its highest level of care and has the infrastructure required to satisfy designation as a full service tertiary referral university hospital (level 6).
-However, there is an urgent need to expand the Mental Health Unit, increase surgical capacity (outpatients, preadmission clinic and operating theatre time) and consider the cost benefits of providing locally based service for currently exported services (eg. neurosurgery, cardiac electrophysiology and cardiac surgery) to cater for regional demand with appropriate fiscal responsibility.
+Cairns Hospital is now delivering its highest level of care and has the infrastructure required to satisfy designation as a full service tertiary referral university hospital (level 6), however there is an urgent need to expand the Mental Health Unit, increase surgical capacity (outpatients, preadmission clinic and operating theatre time) and consider the cost benefits of providing locally based service for currently exported services (e.g. neurosurgery, cardiac electrophysiology and cardiac surgery) to cater for regional demand with appropriate fiscal responsibility.

-TAAHC will develop a region wide strategy for patient centered research that identifies existing gaps in service delivery, as well as opportunities to improve quality and safety of care, and to develop new therapeutics and interventions.
-It will significantly enhance the ability of Northern Queensland to compete with other parts of Australia for funding that will benefit the health of our local populations.
+The TAAHC will develop a region-wide strategy for patient centred research that identifies existing gaps in service delivery, as well as opportunities to improve quality and safety of care, and to develop new therapeutics and interventions.
+It will significantly enhance the ability of TNQ to compete with other parts of Australia for funding that will benefit the health of our local populations.

-That the Queensland Government commits to expand and add more services to Cairns Hospital with the aim to achieve designation as a full service Tertiary Referral University Hospital (level 6) over the next 5 years.
+That the Queensland Government commits to expand and add more services to Cairns Hospital with the aim of achieving designation as a full-service Tertiary Referral University Hospital (level 6) within the next 5 years.